opeyemitai/DonoDeclutter-Python-project/README.md

 ## CONCLUSION

-In conclusion, our analysis has revealed significant insights that underscore the importance and potential impact of developing a decluttering application.
+In conclusion, the analysis revealed significant insights that underscore the importance and potential impact of developing a decluttering application.

 Demographic Insights: The majority of respondents, particularly women aged 25-34, are actively engaged in decluttering activities, with varying frequencies and motivations.